Feb 23-24, 2018

 We decided we’d sacrifice our strict nutrition plan for the greater good – so we wouldn’t drive them off, maybe? – and go vegetarian with fish.
 Lots of veggies.
 Wholegrain products.
 A delicious paella, et cetera.

 For us it was very difficult to take a step backward, but we didn’t let on and braved these for most non-existent but for us very real nutritional roadblocks.
 We try to stay vegan and gluten-free.
 No eggs.
 No milk.
-No bread, for those who don’t know, and, obviously, UNFORTUNATELY, no beer.
+No bread, for those who don’t know, and, obviously, sadly, no beer.
 Crying emoji.

 Suffice to say we hardly got off the toilet once we got back, but it was our decision so we tried to put a good face on.
 We planned our next cleanse.